Rodolfo Graziani: War crimes and indictments

 However, the Allies questioned the veracity of Ethiopia's claim against the Italians on the grounds that it was impossible to identify which individuals in the Italian military hierarchy had actually issued the criminal orders.
 The British government was the firmest supporter of that stance, and the United States pursued a policy "largely characterized by ambivalence towards Italian aggression".
 The Ethiopian government made a direct request to the "Four Policemen", but that was immediately rejected on technical grounds.
 In addition, many in the Italian press firmly opposed any Italian officer being put on trial for war crimes.
 Faced with such resistance and indifference, Ethiopia had no choice but to back down from their requests, to the consternation of many Ethiopians.

-In 1948, an Italian military tribunal sentenced Graziani to 19 years in jail for collaborating with the Nazis, but he was released after only four months because his lawyers demonstrated that his actions had been only after he "received orders".
+On 2 May 1950, an Italian military tribunal sentenced Graziani to 19 years in jail for collaborating with the Nazis, but he was released after only four months because his lawyers demonstrated that his actions had been only after he "received orders".
 He never faced any further prosecutions for any other specific war crimes.
 Unlike the Germans and the Japanese, the Italians did not have their commanders subjected to prosecutions by Allied tribunals.

 In the early 1950s, Graziani had some involvement with the neo-fascist Italian Social Movement (MSI), and he became the "Honorary President" of the party in 1953.
+Though the MSI saw Graziani as a figurehead, they also believed politically he could not be trusted as he had too often refused to obey the party’s directives.
+He would later explain his motivations for joining the group:I joined the MSI because it mirrors my beliefs and convictions.
+However, it would be absurd to think that a new Fascist dictatorship could be set up today.
+History teaches us that dictatorships don’t spring up like mushrooms.

+During the summer of 1954, Graziani resigned from the MSI.

 Death

-He died, aged 72, of natural causes in Rome.
+By autumn 1954, Graziani was losing strength and he began experiencing mounting health issues.
+His mental health had deteriorated to the point that he sometimes woke up thinking he was still imperial viceroy in Addis Ababa.
+By years end he was suffering from acute pain and on 26 December 1954, he underwent surgery.
+It went well and he began recovering during the first week of January 1955.
+On 10 January, his health suddenly rapidly declined.
+At midnight he went into a coma, briefly regaining consciousness at 4 am and stated his later words, ‘If my time has come, I'll go calmly to be judged by God’.
+He died in Rome at 6 am on 11 January 1955 at the age of 72.

+More than 100,000 people came to his funeral in front of the church of Saint Bellarmino in Rome.
+Crowds holding banners, singing hymns and giving fascist salutes packed the streets.